-Dr. Myroslav Shkandrij is a professor of the Department of German and Slavic Studies, University of Manitoba.
+Dr. Myroslav Shkandrij was a Professor in the Department of German and Slavic Studies, University of Manitoba.
 He was born on March 17, 1950, in Leeds, England.
-Dr. Shkandrij studied at Cambridge (1972) and the University of Toronto, where he received an M.A.
+Dr. Shkandrij studied at Cambridge University (B.A.,1972) and the University of Toronto, where he studied with George Luckyj and received an M.A.
 (1973) and a Ph.D.
 (1980).
-He taught at the Universities of Calgary and Ottawa.
-Dr. Shkandrij is the author, translator, and editor of many publications dealing with Ukrainian Literary History and Art.
-Between 1977 and 1987, he was on the editorial board of Diyaloh, a journal of the young generation of Ukrainians in the West, the Ukrainian Canadian University Students.
+He taught at the Universities of Calgary and Ottawa during the 1980s.
+Between 1977 and 1987, he was on the editorial board of Diyaloh, a journal of the young generation of Ukrainians in the West, and he was active in the Ukrainian Canadian University Students Union (SUSK).
 The journal was published three times per year.
 The Ukrainian Student Group smuggled issues of their publication to Ukraine during the Cold War.
-During those years, Dr. Shkandrij served on the Committee in Defense of Soviet Political Prisoners and many other Ukrainian institutions and organizations in Canada (CUIS, KUK).
+During those years, Dr. Shkandrij served on the Committee in Defense of Soviet Political Prisoners and many other Ukrainian institutions and organizations in Canada (CIUS, KUK).

-In 2001, Dr. Shkandrij organized the first North America exhibition devoted to the Ukrainian Avant-Garde art, “Phenomenon of the Ukrainian Avant-Garde”.
-It covered period of the 1910’s through 1930’s.
+In 2001, Dr. Shkandrij organized the first North American exhibition devoted to the Ukrainian Avant-Garde art, “Phenomenon of the Ukrainian Avant-Garde”.
+It covered the period from the 1910’s through 1930’s.
 As a curator for the Winnipeg Art Gallery and in cooperation with the National Art Museum of Ukraine, he introduced to Winnipeg the Ukrainian Avant-Garde art hidden during the Stalinist years.
-Artists as David Burliuk, Mykhailo Boichuk, Kazimir Maleich, Alexander Archipenko and others represented modern trends in art such as Cubism, Futurism or Constructivism.
-Dr. Shkandrij researched a life and art of David Burliuk and organized another exhibit for the Winnipeg Art Gallery in2008 - “Futurism and After: David Burliuk, 1882-1967”.
+Artists such as David Burliuk, Mykhailo Boichuk, Kazimir Malevich, Alexander Archipenko and others represented modern trends in art such as Cubism, Futurism or Constructivism.
+Dr. Shkandrij researched the life and art of David Burliuk and organized another exhibit for the Winnipeg Art Gallery in 2008 - “Futurism and After: David Burliuk, 1882-1967”.

 Scope and content